Say no to boring toast. Strawberry ricotta toast is packed with contrasting textures and flavors to make one very exciting anytime snack!

 Broiled strawberries.
-It’s my new favorite jam.
+It’s going to be your new favorite jam.

 In a short amount of time (about 3-4 minutes), the strawberries break down into a soften state that pretty much resembles jam (especially if you chill it).

 Word of advice– don’t use parchment paper under the broiler.
 It will burn, start smoking, and it could possibly catch on fire.

 Homemade ricotta is leaps and bounds better than anything you can buy at the store.
 Just be sure to use fresh, high-quality milk and cream to get the best results.

 This toast has it all: crunchy bread, creamy ricotta, sweet strawberries, luscious honey, and salted pistachios to round it all out.

 Strawberry Ricotta Toast

-- 4 cups whole milk
+- 4 cup whole milk

 - 1 cup heavy cream

-- 2 tsp kosher salt
+- 2 teaspoon kosher salt

 - 2 Tbsp distilled white vinegar

-- 2 cups strawberries, hulled and sliced
+- 2 cup fresh strawberries hulled and sliced

-- 1/2 Tbsp granulated sugar, or more based on sweetness of strawberries
+- ½ Tbsp granulated sugar or more based on sweetness of strawberries

 - Pour milk, cream, salt and vinegar in a heavy-bottomed sauce pot.
 No need to stir ingredients together.
 Place pot on a stove over medium-high heat and bring to a boil.